Tech@Hand

 Participants of this program receive a tablet with a hotspot throughout the duration of the cohort (4-6 months).
 Depending on capacity, we often have 2 cohorts a year, in Fall and Spring.

-During their time in the program, they will work closely 1:1 with a Digital Peer Navigator to establish and work towards their digital literacy and life goals.
+During their time in the program, participants will work closely 1:1 with a Digital Peer Navigator to establish and work towards their digital literacy and life goals.

 Public Tech Support Office Hours

-We host tech support office hours over Zoom to the public for free.
+We host weekly tech support office hours over Zoom to the public for free.